Spandan-34/FITapp/README.md

 # FITapp
-# Chech the master file of assignment 1
+# Check the master file of assignment 1